You would think hiring an explainer video agency would be easy, right?

 This is maybe the most confusing and underrated indicator that business owners miss.
 Video marketing is first and foremost about effective marketing and then about video quality.

-So, the next time you're pitched an award-winning design, ignore it; the design is far from the most important quality in an explainer video agency's work.
+So, the next time you're pitched a video award-winning design, ignore it; the design is far from the most important quality in an explainer video agency's work.
 Instead, your video should be captivating, start a conversation, and incentivize viewers to take action.

 Make sure that the explainer video agency is not a team of creatives but has marketers on staff.
 You need a marketing-forward mindset to create the right concept and deliver your message.